MediaMath/qasino/README.md

 - The stats are carried forward for each successive generation so that means the server has to hold onto an extra copy of the stats which can consume additional memory.
 - If the server is restarted the persistent stats will go away until they are resent.
-- The tables are tracked per tablename (at the moment), so multiple updates for the same table overwrite.
+- The tables are tracked per tablename + identity, so multiple updates for the same table and identity overwrite but same table and different identity will merge.

 ###Static tables